scrapy/scrapy/docs/topics/signals.rst

 .. signal:: request_scheduled
 .. function:: request_scheduled(request, spider)

-    Sent when the engine schedules a :class:`~scrapy.http.Request` for download.
+    Sent when the engine schedules a :class:`~scrapy.http.Request`, to be downloaded later.

     The signal does not support returning deferreds from their handlers.